kaimi2007/nova/doc/source/man/nova-cert.rst

 DESCRIPTION
 ===========

 nova-cert is a server daemon that serves the Nova Cert service for X509 certificates.
+Used to generate certificates for euca-bundle-image.
+Only needed for EC2 API.

 OPTIONS
 =======